-The thermal effect (thermal, red line on Fig. 7b) increases pCO2 from early spring to summer by decreasing the solubility of CO_2 .
-In contrast, the solubility of CO_2 increases in autumn and winter, inducing a decline in p CO_2 .
-The largest changes in pCO2 associated with the change in SST occur during spring (29 μ atm month-1 in June) and fall (-26 μ atm month-1 in 495 November).
+The thermal effect (thermal, red line in Fig. 7b) increases pCO_2 from early spring to summer by decreasing the solubility of CO2.
+In contrast, the solubility of CO2 increases in autumn and winter, inducing a decline in pCO_2 .
+The largest changes in pCO_2 associated with the change in SST occur during spring (29 μatm per month in June) and autumn $(-26 \,\mu atm per month in November)$.
 This thermal effect was already identified by Signorini et al. (2013) in their observational study and further confirmed by Cai et al. (2020).
-These authors highlighted that lowest pCO_2 was generally reported in winter or at the beginning of spring and highest pCO_2 in summer or autumn, despite significant temporal and spatial heterogeneity between the different sub-regions of the U.S. East Coast (Scotian shelf, the Gulf of Maine, the Georges Bank/Nantucket shoals, the Middle Atlantic Bight, and the South Atlantic Bight).
-The effect of biological processes above the mixed layer depth (bio, green line) reduces 500 pCO2 throughout the year revealing that primary production exceeds organic matter degradation in the surface layer all year long.
-The largest pCO2 decrease associated with biological processes is observed in early spring (values of -68 μ atm month-1 in April) which is well documented (e.g., Shadwick et al., 2010, 2011; Signorini et al., 2013).
-The transport of chemical species by ocean circulation (circ, blue line) increases pCO_2 and tends to oppose biological processes year-round except at the end of fall/beginning of winter.
-This pCO2 increase induced by the circulation term is maximum in April (26 μatm month-1).
-505 Throughout the year, the contribution of fresh water fluxes (fw, pink line) remains minor compared to the other terms (maximum absolute value of 9 μatm month-1 in January).
-For each month/season, the air-sea CO2 exchange term (CO_2 flux, circ, thermal and fw).
-The CO_2 flux term increases pCO2 at the sea-surface (acting as an atmospheric CO2 sink) throughout the vear except during summer (between July and September) where it decreases sea surface pCO_2 and releases CO_2 towards the
+These authors highlighted that lowest pCO_2 was generally reported in winter or at the beginning of spring and highest pCO_2 in summer or autumn, despite significant temporal and spatial heterogeneity between the different sub-regions of the US East Coast (Scotian shelf, the Gulf of Maine, the Georges Bank and Nantucket shoals, the Middle Atlantic Bight, and the South Atlantic Bight).
+The effect of biological processes above the mixed-layer depth (bio, green line) reduces pCO_2 throughout the year, revealing that primary production exceeds organic matter degradation in the surface layer all year long.
+The largest pCO2 decrease associated with biological processes is observed in early spring (values of $-68 \,\mu atm$ per month in April), which is well documented (e.g., Shadwick et al., 2010, 2011; Signorini et al., 2013).
+The transport of chemical species by ocean circulation (circ, blue line) increases pCO_2 and tends to oppose biological processes year-round except at the end of autumn and beginning of winter.
+This pCO_2 increase induced by the circulation term is at its maximum in April (26 μatm per month).
+Throughout the year, the contribution of freshwater fluxes (fw, pink line) remains minor compared to the other terms (maximum absolute value of 9 μatm per month in January).
+For each month and season, the air-sea CO2 exchange term (CO2 flux, black line) counteracts change in pCO2 associated with ocean internal processes taking place in surface seawater (sum of bio, circ, thermal and fw).
+The CO2 flux term increases pCO_2 at the sea surface (acting as an atmospheric CO2 sink) throughout the year, except during summer (between July and September) where it decreases sea surface pCO_2 and releases CO_2 towards the atmosphere (acting as an atmospheric CO2 source).
+This year-round simulated atmospheric CO2 uptake (except for the summer season) is also in agreement with previous literature (Fennel et al., 2019; Laruelle et al., 2015; Signorini et al., 2013).
+The study of Laruelle et al. (2015) has nevertheless shown that